sebajara/covid19/USA_STATE_RATES.md

 it is less clear what relation we should expect for the growth of testing (somewhat arbitrary process) and deaths (may depend on the fraction of risk-population and health-care capacity).

-**NOTE:** The errors are the 95% confidence intervals assuming Gaussian distributions and covariance with default parameters.
+* The reported errors are the 95% confidence intervals assuming Gaussian distributions and covariance with default parameters.
 Some of the curves present steep transitions and were not able to converge properly during optimization.
 I am unsure at the moment how best to handle these cases.